 The minimum and maximum tyre pressure range is embossed on your bike tyre sidewall.

+Welcome to our guide on everything you need to know about getting the right bike tyre pressure for your bike.
 Your bicycle rides on a cushion of air, courtesy of its pneumatic tyres – as long as your tyres are properly inflated.

 The recommended maximum pressure is almost always embossed on the side of the tyre.
 Better still it might state both the maximum and minimum pressure – for instance ‘inflate from 70 to 120psi’ for a road bike tyre, or 20 to 40psi for a mountain bike tyre.